 The dispersal of the finds and their highly limited publication and study are the two main factors that today severely hamper our understanding of Naukratis.
 The vast majority of the objects have never been properly studied, and the Egyptian and Ptolemaic material in particular requires more attention.

 The Naukratis project aims to realise the potential of this nineteenth century archaeological assemblage through a thorough and interdisciplinary re-investigation of the site.
 For the first time, the entirety of finds from Naukratis will be made accessible to scholars as well as anyone with an interest in the ancient world and its cultures.

 In addition, our recent work on Naukratis has also included a restudy of the American fieldwork in the 1970s and 80s, as well as new fieldwork at the site itself.
 This is crucial to help answer those questions that cannot be answered on the basis of earlier excavations alone - such as the site's topography, relation to the river and development of over time.

-The results of the project will be published in an Online research catalogue, reuniting more than 17,000 objects (distributed in over 60 museums worldwide) and painting a vivid picture of the site, its inhabitants, its art and its development over the more than thousand years that it was a crossroads of ancient cultures.
+The results of the project are being published in an Online research catalogue, reuniting more than 17,000 objects (distributed in over 60 museums worldwide) and painting a vivid picture of the site, its inhabitants, its art and its development over the more than thousand years that it was a crossroads of ancient cultures.